Best native plants for Mid-Atlantic gardens

 These native shrubs are made for Mid-Atlantic weather, seasons, and sunshine.

-Native statement trees for Mid-Atlantic gardens
+Native Trees for Mid-Atlantic gardens

 Online native plant sellers in the Mid-Atlantic